vaquerizaslab/chess/README.md

 * `--genome-scan`: write only a single output BED.
 You can use this to avoid generating redundant files when the results you want to filter were generated in a `chess sim ... --genome-scan` run.

+### extract
+`chess extract` allows you to extract the specific features from significant different regions identified by `chess sim`.
+It outputs the coordinates of the gained and lost features, and its submatrix.

+`chess extract` takes following mandatory arguments:

+* A BEDPE file (pairs) file that specifies which regions in the reference matrix should be compared to which regions in the query matrix that have been observed to be significantly different by `chess sim`.
+This should be a tab-delimited file with columns:
+  \<ref chromosome\> \<ref start\> \<ref end\> \<qry chromosome\> \<qry start\> \<qry end\> \<comparison name/id\> \<anything, not used\> \<ref strand\> \<qry strand\>
+  The 8th column is required in order to match the BEDPE standard format (see http://bedtools.readthedocs.io/en/latest/content/general-usage.html).
+  This file must not contain any headers.
+The end coordinates are exclusive.

+* A normalized Hi-C matrix file in sparse matrix format for the reference sample.

+* A BED file with region information for the reference Hi-C matrix.

+* A normalized Hi-C matrix file in sparse matrix format for the query sample.

+* A BED file with region information for the query Hi-C matrix.

+* The path to the output directory.

+### crosscorrelate
+`chess crosscorrelate` allows to classify the extracted features by `chess extract` in order to obtain the main structural clusters.
+It will compute a 2D-crosscorrelation between all the features, and will calculate the optimal number of clusters according to the Elbow-index.
+It outputs the number of clusters and the classification of the specific features according to their structural pattern similarity.

+`chess crosscorrelate` takes following mandatory arguments:

+* The output file from `chess extract` that contains the submatrices of the features.

+* A BEDPE file (pairs) file that specifies which regions in the reference matrix should be compared to which regions in the query matrix that have been observed to be significantly different by `chess sim`.
+This should be a tab-delimited file with columns:
+  \<ref chromosome\> \<ref start\> \<ref end\> \<qry chromosome\> \<qry start\> \<qry end\> \<comparison name/id\> \<anything, not used\> \<ref strand\> \<qry strand\>
+  The 8th column is required in order to match the BEDPE standard format (see http://bedtools.readthedocs.io/en/latest/content/general-usage.html).
+  This file must not contain any headers.
+The end coordinates are exclusive.

+ * Path to store the outputs.

 ## References